 3. Work during peak times of the day

 Test out different times to work for Instacart to see which hours are the most profitable for you.

 You may not even need to do much testing because last year Instacart announced that they’d be showing shoppers which shifts contain peak hours where they could possibly earn bonuses.

 These ‘Peak Boosts’ are only available at select times and in select places.

-Watch our video on earning more with Instacart here: 10 Tips that make you more $$$ on Instacart!
+Watch our 10 Tips that make you more $$$ on Instacart video:

 If you find it easy to shop and want a change of pace from regular rideshare driving, Instacart may still be a way to help you earn a few extra hundred dollars per week.
 There are also several other delivery services like Postmates, DoorDash, Uber Eats, and Shipt.

 With all of these, you will have vehicle expenses that you’ll need to consider and be able to examine compensation estimates to determine what works for you.
 The best way to narrow down your options is to give it a try and see how well it works for you.